bulletmark/cdhist/README.md

 [cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a Linux shell **cd history** directory stack.
-A shell `cd` alias calls a tiny helper script to intercept your normal shell `cd` command and maintain an ordered stack of all directories you previously visited which can be listed and quickly jumped to by numeric index.
+A shell `cd` alias calls a tiny helper script to intercept your typed `cd` command and maintain an ordered stack of all directories you previously visited which can be listed and quickly jumped to by numeric index.
 You can also integrate the [Command Line Fuzzy Finder](https://github.com/junegunn/fzf) `fzf` to fuzzy search and select on previously visited directories.
 See the section below about [`fzf integration`](#fzf-integration).